Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

-In general, the clusters found by our proposed method are much larger than existing delineations and account for much more of the inter-county commuting activity.
-We define the \textit{coverage rate} as the number of commuters between all edges of the given sets of clusters divided by the sum of the total edges.
-The criterion captures how much of the total commuting activity is `captured' by different modes of aggregation.
-The rate of coverage for all inter-county commuting was 86 \% for all clusters, compared to only 48 \% from OMB delineated MSAs and 77 \% from megaregions.
-The coverage rate for all within county, or same-county, commuting was 92 \% from clusters, compared to 86 \% from MSAs and 74 \% from megaregions.
+In general, the clusters found by our proposed method are much larger than existing delineations and account for much more of the commuting activity.
+We define the \textit{coverage rate} as the number of commuters between all edges of the given sets of clusters divided by the sum of the total edges. \jf{This} criterion captures how much of the total commuting activity is `captured' by different modes of aggregation.
+The rate of coverage for all inter-county commuting was 86 \% for all clusters, compared to only 48\% from OMB delineated MSAs and 77\% from megaregions.
+The coverage rate for all \jf{intra-county} commuting was 92\% from clusters imputed by CCME-SL, compared to 86\% from MSAs and 74\% from megaregions.

-Similarities between clusters and MSAs are assessed by using the Fuzzy Rand Index (Section \ref{sec:FRI}) and by comparing size and volume characteristics in table \ref{tab:comparisonwithMSA}.
-Clusters and MSAs are most similar in West North Central and Mountain regions and most different in East South central.
-In the Mountain and Pacific regions, the number of clusters are nearly the same, and mean commuter volumes are more comparable than in the eastern states.
+Similarities between clusters and MSAs are assessed \jf{using} the Fuzzy Rand Index (Section \ref{sec:FRI}) and by comparing size characteristics in \jf{Table} \ref{tab:comparisonwithMSA}.
+Clusters and MSAs are most \jf{alike in the} West North Central and Mountain regions and \jf{least alike} in \jf{the East South Central region.} In the Mountain and Pacific regions, the number of clusters \jf{is nearly the same as the number of MSAs, and the mean commuter volumes captured by each method are more comparable than in the eastern states.}

-Communities are most consistent with MSA delineations in large urban areas (figure \ref{fig:msa_comm_similarity}).
-The size differences between the detected clusters and other delineations are muted in the regions around population centers such as Chicago, New York and Texas cities.
-The more populous and denser a \textit{core} urban area is, the more concentrated a community becomes.